vicgarcia/flask-rest-experiment/README.md

     name = sa.Column(sa.String(40), nullable=False)
 ```

-ORM models and serializers are defined in `flask_rest_experiment/models.py` in this repository.

 Define a serializer using Marshmallow.
 Ther serializer will handle conversion between JSON data and the ORM model.

 ```